 The transcriptions of the St. John’s parish register entries contained within this database were completed voluntarily by Dr. Michaela Ann Cameron between 2015 and 2020 over thousands of hours, with the intention that these transcriptions would be freely accessible to the public but also, when possible, would generate donations to support the conservation efforts of the local community group, the Friends of St. John’s Cemetery, Parramatta.

-As a large scale transcription project undertaken to help preserve one of the historic cemetery’s major assets (its parish register) for future generations, as well as increase public engagement with the heritage site by improving accessibility to those records on a non-commercial, open access platform, this database is the latest in a line of significant contributions made by St. John’s taphophiles for more than a century.
+As a large scale transcription project undertaken to, in the first instance, help preserve one of the historic cemetery’s major assets (its parish register) for future generations, as well as increase public engagement with the heritage site by improving accessibility to those records on a non-commercial, open access platform, this database is the latest in a line of significant contributions made by St. John’s taphophiles for more than a century.
 “Part I: St. John’s Taphophiles” briefly outlines the history of that transcription work completed by a number of passionate individuals, while “Part II: Quirks” is a guide to help database users troubleshoot any interpretation problems they may encounter when using this resource.

 © Copyright Michaela Ann Cameron 2022